surgiie/larawind-cli/README.md

 To create a `.larawind` directory within the root of your project, run `larawind init`.
 This is the workspace your template files will exist and where the cli will work in.

+If you plan to use a local self signed cert for local dev run `larawind make --local-cert` otherwise, remove any ssl options from `.larawind/templates/conf.d/site.conf` and or ssl volume bindings in `.larawind/templates/compose/*.yaml` files.
 ## Customize

 At this point you should customize `.larawind/variables.json` and `.larawind/templates` to liking.

 ## Template Variables & Rendering Templates